 aClassroom

 bNursing Resources Laboratory

 cClinical agency

 For the student:

 I have read the attached policy.

-I have met with the faculty member, Director.
-Clinical Coordinate or, and the Undergraduate Program
+Clinical Coordinator, and the Undergraduate Program

-I have received documentation of the ir nappropriate behavi or.
+I have received documentation of the in appropriate behavior.

-CSU School of Nursing Recommendation on
+CSU School of Nursing Recommendatio on /

 I agree to comply with the recommend ation.

 I do agree with the recommendation.

-Student's name printed -
+Student's name printed

 Student's signature Date

 Faculty's signature Date